Tybee Island History

 The name “Tybee,” like the history of the island itself, has many interpretations.
 Most historians believe “Tybee” is derived from the Native American Euchee word for “salt” – one of many local, natural resources that played important roles in the island’s history.

-Spanish explorers were searching for riches in the New World, and in 1520, Lucas Vasquez de Ayllon laid claim to Tybee as part of Spain’s “La Florida” –- an area that extended from the Bahamas to Nova Scotia.
+Spanish explorers were searching for riches in the New World.
+In 1520, Lucas Vasquez de Ayllon laid claim to Tybee as part of Spain’s “La Florida”, an area that extended from the Bahamas to Nova Scotia.

-In 1605, the French were drawn to Tybee in search of Sassafras roots, considered to be a miracle cure at that time.
-The Spanish would fight the French in a naval battle just off shore of Tybee to regain control over the area.
+In 1605, the French were drawn to Tybee in search of Sassafras roots, which were considered to be a miracle cure at that time.
+The Spanish fought the French in a naval battle just off shore of Tybee to regain control over the area.

 For many decades, pirates visited the island in search of a safe haven and hiding place for treasure.
 Tybee and other remote islands were also a source of fresh water and game.

 Superior French and British settlements eventually forced Spain to relinquish their claim on Tybee and other islands.
 In 1733, General James Oglethorpe led the settlement of this area, which was called Savannah because of the vast marshlands and tall grass.
 The new colony of Georgia was named in honor of King George of England.

 Tybee was extremely important because of its location at the mouth of the Savannah River.
-In 1736, Oglethorpe had a lighthouse and a small fort constructed here to insure control of river access.
-Also in 1736, John Wesley, the “Father of Methodism”, said his first prayer on the American Continent at Tybee.
-Tybee would play a significant role throughout Georgia and U.S. history.
+In 1736, Oglethorpe had a lighthouse and small fort constructed here to ensure control of river access.
+Also in 1736, John Wesley, the “Father of Methodism”, said his first prayer on the American continent at Tybee.